Standard Zhuang: Sawndip

 The Old Zhuang script, Sawndip, is a Chinese character–based writing system, similar to Vietnamese chữ nôm.
 Some Sawndip logograms were borrowed directly from Chinese, while others were created from the components of Chinese characters.
 Sawndip has been used for over one thousand years for various Zhuang dialects.
 Unlike Chinese, Sawndip has never been standardized, authors may differ in their choices of characters or spelling, and it is not currently part of the official writing system.

 Modern Latin alphabet

 In 1957, the People's Republic of China introduced an alphabetical script for the newly standardized Zhuang language.
-The alphabet was based on the Latin script, expanded with modified Cyrillic and IPA letters.
+The alphabet was based on the Latin script, expanded with modified digits and IPA letters.
 A reform in 1982 replaced both the Cyrillic and IPA letters with Latin letters to facilitate printing and computer use.
 These alphabetical scripts are part of Standard Zhuang.